-Military recreational users, off-island visitors, and Guam residents would be competing for recreational resources island-wide.
+Military recreational users, off-island visitors, and Guam residents would be competing for recreational use island wide.
 Increased users at existing recreational facilities would likely lead to conflicts between recreational users; examples include competition between surfers and swimmers for space at a popular beach park; between kayakers and snorkelers; spelunking and underwater cave swimmers; hikers and bike trail riders.
 Such conditions may already exist; the spike in recreational users may exacerbate the condition beyond current levels.
 Further, increased user numbers will likely cause an increase in the use of existing recreational facilities such that substantial physical deterioration of the facilities would occur.
 MCCS is planning for additional recreational facilities on Guam to meet the demands of the Marines and their dependents relocating to the area; this would serve to minimize impacts from increased demand resulting from implementation of the proposed action.
+Negotiatons related to land acquistion of the raceway would mitigate impacts to loss of recreational services.

-9.2.8 Summary of Proposed Mitigation Measures
+9.2.8 Summary of Potential Mitigation Measures